 PRovoke Media's coverage & events from the World Economic Forum in Davos.

 The PR industry’s most comprehensive listing of firms from every region and specialty

 Find the latest global PR and communications jobs from PRovoke Media.
 From internships to account executives or directors.
 See all our PR jobs here.

 PRovoke Media's editorial series published in collaboration with partners.

-Public affairs is only one pillar of Grayling’s business (the firm also works in the consumer and corporate space), but it was the strongest performing pillar in 2018, with the UK business up by an impressive 40%--new business came from Russian investment bank VTB, Molson Coors, Network Rail and Bet Stars, among others.
-The Brussels operation, which was up by abut 15%, has a team of 36 consultants (from 15 nationalities) and picked up business from Bristol-Myers Squibb, Danone, the Environmental Defense Fund, Herbalife, MyTaxi, OLX Group and more.
-Those two offices are supported by PA experts in Grayling’s other offices—the former Mmd, which had operations in Central and Eastern Europe, was focused primarily on public affairs—bringing the European team to more than 100.
+Public affairs is only one pillar of Grayling’s business in Europe (the firm also works in the consumer and corporate space), but it has been the strongest performing pillar over the past couple of years, with both the UK and Brussels business demonstrating healthy growth, much of it driven by the firm’s thought leadership on Brexit-related issues, benefiting from its ability to bring together dedicated public affairs specialists from every EU country to share their perspective.
+The two major offices are supported by PA experts in Grayling’s other operations—the former Mmd, which had operations in Central and Eastern Europe, was focused primarily on public affairs—bringing the European team to more than 100.

 We feel that the views of the reader are as important as the views of the writer.
 Please contact us at [email protected]Signup For Our Newsletter Media Kits/Editorial Calendar Jobs Postings A-Z News Sitemap